 Quick Look About Naegleria Fowleri

-Naegleria Fowleri is the brain-eating single-cell organism that usually lives in freshwater, including rivers, lakes, ponds, even trench water, and hot springs, under chlorinated splash pads, and has been discovered in the public water systems after fatalities occurred from nasal flushing with net-pots without distilled or purified water.
-It survives, grows, and feeds on bacteria and is hazardous when the water temperature is warm, almost 80 degrees, and hotter.
+It has been discovered in public water systems after fatalities occurred from nasal flushing with net pots without distilled or purified water.
+It survives, grows, and feeds on bacteria, and it is hazardous when the water temperature is warm almost 80 degrees, or hotter.

 Did You Know?